-My point is simple.
-Most of the atrocities in Nazi Germany (and its wartime territories) were not perpetrated by monsters, though some assuredly were.
-Millions of average Germans and Nazi sympathizers perpetrated these acts.
+Most of the atrocities in Nazi Germany (and its wartime territories) were not perpetrated by monsters, though a select group of perpetrators assuredly were.
+Rather, millions of average Germans and Nazi sympathizers and collaborators perpetrated or aided in these acts.
 And, like it or not, modern people are just as average, and are no more immune to blindly following orders or of being led down a primrose path than were Germans in the 1930s and 40s.
-It is not at all likely that, say, a Texas border-protection militia is going to resort today to liquidation of a sub-population of Mexicans in their state.
-But we’re engaged in dangerous self-deception if we assume that they (or [insert any other extreme group]) are not capable of getting to that point eventually.
+The proof is in the regularity of genocides in human history (all the way up to the present day).

 Consider: It is not at all likely that, say, a Texas border-protection militia is going to resort today to liquidation of a sub-population of Mexicans in their state.
 But we’re engaged in dangerous self-deception if we assume that they (or [insert any other extreme group]) are not capable of getting to that point eventually.
 We are all capable.